- brief -

 collaborations with companies and open-source communities.

-- Chosen Solution: Opted to host projects on GitHub, where students could work on real issues and
+- Chosen Solution: Opted to host projects on GitHub, where students could work on real issues

 showcase their work to potential employers.